mstocco/mariostoc.co/content/traininglog/20221030-challenge2023-34weeksout.md

 Time and work didn't allow for the opportunity to right in nice weather; on the trainer after dinner.

 Mixed in some subtle variation.
-Back held
+QL/back held up as I was pedalling in the aero position for the majority of the hour.
 ![Trainer](/assets/jpg/bike-20221101.jpeg)

 <!---->